 Step 1: Find an EU Veterinarian

 Many travelers are confused and think that an EU Pet Passport is something they need before traveling to Europe.
 This is not the case.
 You get the passport after your arrival in Europe.
 Specifically, in your destination country.
 As soon as you can, find an EU veterinarian.
 Don’t delay because some paperwork expires.

 Finding a veterinarian on the road isn’t as tough or scary as it might sound.
 We’ve been to dozens all over the world and have had pleasant experiences.
 We have a few tactics we use while locating a quality veterinarian abroad.

 Google is the best place to start.
 Look for a vet that has high ratings and speaks English.
 Not all veterinarians list the languages they speak, so be sure to look through the reviews to find someone who may have commented on this.
 We’ve actually found that many veterinarians do speak English.

 Another good resource are Facebook expat groups for the city in which you will be staying.
 They have more experience with the city and can tell you whether the veterinarian speaks your language.

 It’s simple to obtain the EU Pet Passport if you’ve got all your documentation.
 Most of the paperwork will be the same as what you used to import your pet.
 You’ll need to have the following paperwork ready to be provided to the vet:

 - Pets rabies vaccination or rabies booster certificate

 - Any tapeworm treatment

 - Country Official Veterinary Certificate.
 This what you would have used to enter the EU with your pet.
-If you’re coming from the United States, this would be the health certificate from your local veterinarian
+If you’re coming from the United States (this is your country of origin), this would be the health certificate from your local veterinarian

 - Any blood tests or other paperwork you want documented in the Passport